 You should be checking out hashtag feeds and location feeds and commenting, liking, and following accounts that are relevant to your business, location, or amenities you provide.
 This is how you grow your following.

-When you comment on a post and show authentic interest in the person or business, give helpful tips or share ideas, other people will see this and want to follow you too.
+When you comment on a post and show authentic interest in the person or business, give helpful tips, or share ideas, other people will see this and want to follow you too.

 Comment on their photos.
 If they are local businesses, let them know you support them.
 Say, “I recommend your wine shop to my guests all the time, I love the ____ wine you have.”

 Treat Instagram and ALL social media as if you were in a bar, church, or networking event.
-Instead of standing in the corner waiting for someone to ask for photos of your vacation rental, go up to them, smile, shake hands, say thanks, give them a compliment…social media works the same way!
+Instead of standing in the corner waiting for someone to ask for photos of your vacation rental, go up to them, smile, shake hands, say thanks, and give them a compliment…social media works the same way!

 Mistake #7: Not using Instagram Stories and Highlights.

 Stories can be so much fun.
 You can upload several images into a slide show, or create video snippets.
 Try to think of ways to have a beginning and end to your story.
 Create a story of a day trip from your destination to a local attraction.

 - Share a video story of an amazing sunset as it is happening.

 - Share a story of your writing thank you cards to your guests.